KronsyC/quinoa/README.md

 ---

-## Disclaimer:

-### This project is only verified to work on x86-64 linux based systems
+## This project is now deprecated, it served as a wonderful C++ learning experience for me, but I am now working on other stuff.

 ---

 ## Dependencies